-In 2013, new construction property values dropped to \$173 million (-.7% from 2012), and the assessed value of all properties totaled \$25.91 billion (-.8% from 2012).
-Both of these trends are leveling off.
+In 2014, new construction property values climbed to \$184 million (+ 6.3% from 2013), and the assessed value of all properties totaled \$27.16 billion (+4.8% from 2013).

 The number and value of permits issued is an indicator of future growth in the county property tax base.
-In 2013, the County issued 1,793 building permits.
-This represented a 7% increase from 2012.
+In 2014, the County issued 2,051 building permits.
+This represented a 14% increase from 2013.

 Sales Tax Revenue.
-Sales tax revenue increased by 2.44% in 2013 to a total of \$27,666,837 (+\$658,354 from 2012).
-The overall condition of the economy led to an increase in consumer confidence, which led to slightly increased retail sales and sales tax for 2012.
-Based on current economic forecasts, total sales tax revenues are expected to continue increasing gradually in 2014.
-In addition the sale of the Kitsap Mall has boosted sales tax revenue.
+Sales tax revenue increased by 6.36% in 2014 to a total of \$29,428,235 (+\$7,761,398 from 2013).
+The overall condition of the economy led to an increase in consumer confidence, which led to increased retail sales and sales tax for 2013.
+Based on current economic forecasts, total sales tax revenues are expected to continue increasing gradually in 2015.

 Growth in Expenses.
-Even as the economy rebounds, the County is faced with a problem; growth in revenues is not, nor is expected to keep up with growth in expenses in the future.
-This issue along with annexations by cities is causing major changes in the County operations, as operations continue to be reduced.
+Even as the economy rebounds, the County is faced with a problem; growth in revenues is not expected to keep up with growth in expenses in the future.
+This issue along with possible future annexations by cities is causing major changes in the County operations, as operations will need to be reduced.